brumar/SRS-Simulations/article.md

 - Try to model grading buttons (good, easy ...), but I have no idea how.
 - Replace pickle files by csv's (for more sharability of the results)
 - Kernel Smoothing on curves to account for the variance in success rate (cf point in limits & assumptions).
 With gaussian smoothing, you acknowledge that success rate is not a constant, but follow a distribution around your estimated success rate.
 That can represent either your uncertainty on the real success rate or the fact that a deck is composed of cards with different success rate normally distributed around your estimate.
 As the cost in efficiency is larger for lower IM than for lower IM, I believe that kernel smoothing would point in the direction of even larger optimized IM's.
 It would also predict less gain in efficiency.
+- Test alternative scheduling strategies (than wait for fixed threshold)

 ## Some notes